DDVD233/CLIMB/README.md

 - 96 different clinical conditions
 - 13 clinical domains

+A list of the datasets included in CLIMB can be found in the `Dataset_Info.md` file.

 ### Data Distribution

 - 40.56% - 3D/Video samples (ultrasounds, CT scans, endoscopic images, MRI images)